 Statistics and Data Science (S&DS)

 An introduction to statistical reasoning.
-Topics include numerical and graphical summaries of data, data acquisition and experimental design, probability, hypothesis testing, confidence intervals, correlation and regression.
+Topics include numerical and graphical summaries of data, data acquisition and experimental design, probability, hypothesis testing, confidence intervals, correlation, regression, multiple regression, and ANOVA.
 Application of statistical concepts to data; analysis of real-world problems.
-May not be taken after S&DS 101106 or 109.
+A basic introduction to the R programming language.
+May not be taken after S&DS 1080 or 1090.
 QR

 HTBA